Long John Nebel: Marriage to Candy Jones

 Nebel had a short-lived marriage in his early adulthood and had a daughter named Jackie from that marriage.
 In the early 1960s, he was married to Margaret Dallas, but he was single again by 1972 when he married fashion model Candy Jones.
-She had been one of the favorite pin-up models of the World War II era.
+She had been one of the most popular pin-up models of the World War II era.
 The marriage took place after a whirlwind, month-long courtship, although Nebel and Jones had met briefly when Nebel was a photographer decades earlier.
 Jones became the co-host of Nebel's radio show and continued in this role until his death.

 Due to Jones's mood swings, shifts in her personality and some unusual and otherwise-unexplainable events in her life, Nebel said that he had come to suspect she had been a victim of a CIA mind control plot.
 Her story, with its conspiracy theory overtones, had a definite influence on the content of Nebel's radio program during its final six years.